PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 On May 18th, 2012, the design blog Jakprints published a post titled “Jakprints Loves Lil’ Bub”, which highlighted a sticker featuring a photograph of Lil Bub licking an ice cream cone.

-On May 27th, the official Lil Bub Facebook page was created, receiving over 40,000 likes within four months.
+On May 27th, the official Lil Bub Facebook page was created, accruing more than 153,000 likes as of June 2013.
 On May 30th, an online store was launched, featuring Lil Bub t-shirts, tank tops, tote bags, buttons and post cards.
-On June 1st, the @IamLilBub Twitter account was created, which accumulated over 1,800 followers within three months.
-On June 21st, YouTube PhilDiehlTV uploaded a tribute video titled “Happy Birthday, Lil Bub!”
+On June 1st, the @IamLilBub Twitter account was created, which has accumulated more than 13,000 followers as of June 2013.
+On her first birthday, June 21st, 2012, YouTube PhilDiehlTV uploaded a tribute video titled “Happy Birthday, Lil Bub!”

 On June 30th, the viral content site BuzzFeed published a post titled “Meet Lil Bub, Nature’s ‘Happy Accident’ Who is About to Win Your Heart”, which featured several images and video (shown below) of the cat.
 Within one month, the post received over 193,000 views, 800 responses and 6,000 Facebook shares.